tutorgen/hpit_services/README.md

 ## Plugins in depth

-A Plugin is an HPIT entity that subscribes to (listens to) certain event names, recieves transcation payloads, perfoms some arbitrary function based on the event and transaction payload, and may or may not return a response to the original sender of the transaction.
+A Plugin is an HPIT entity that subscribes to (listens to) certain event names, recieves transcation payloads, perfoms some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.

 A plugin may listen to and define any events it wishes.
-When a tutor sends a transcation to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transcation it will recieve a queued list of transactions when it polls the HPIT server for data.
-It is expected that plugins will do this type of polling periodically to see if any transactions have been queued for processing by HPIT.
+When a tutor sends a transcation to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transcation it will recieve a queued list of messages when it polls the HPIT server for data.
+It is expected that plugins will do this type of polling periodically to see if any messages have been queued for processing by HPIT.

-When a plugin processes an event from HPIT, it will recieve all the information in the original transaction, including the information identifying the tutor that sent the transaction.
+When a plugin processes an event from HPIT, it will recieve all the information in the original message, including the information identifying the tutor that sent the message.
 This identifying information is called the entity_id of the tutor.

-A plugin may send a response to HPIT by providing the original transaction id, along with a response payload, which will be sent to the original sender of the transaction message.
+A plugin may send a response to HPIT by providing the original message id, along with a response payload, which will be sent to the original sender of the message message.

-It is possible for plugins to send transactions like tutors and respond to transactions like tutors.
-In this way, it is possible for plugins to listen to, and refire event transactions while altering the event name of the transaction so that other dependent plugins can also respond to the original trasaction.
+It is possible for plugins to send messages like tutors and respond to messages like tutors.
+In this way, it is possible for plugins to listen to, and refire event messages while altering the event name of the message so that other dependent plugins can also respond to the original trasaction.
 This can create a daisy chaining effect where plugins fire in series to process a complex series of messages.